PhpPayments/PaymentsLib/README.md

 The idea is to wrap every payment processor into the same interface so that it becomes immediately usable by every developer who is familiar with this API, removing the need to learn all the different payment providers and their specific APIs and SDKs.

-The processors should not depend on anything else than this API and be useable within any application, even shell scripts.
+The processors should not depend on anything else than this API and be usable within any application, even shell scripts.

+The library comes with a skinny http client implementation that supports adapters and also a skinny log interface, no other libraries or dependencies needed but you can inject your customized logger or http client adapter!

 Contributions are welcome!